Kodex-AI/coding-challenges-input/README.md

 **Static code analysis**

-Imagine our client has provided us with a github repository containing the source code of his AI systems.
+Imagine our client has provided us with a github repository containing the source code of their AI systems.

 The challenge is to perform some very basic code analysis on a couple of python files provided by the client.

-This means in some way letting the user start the process, accessing the github files, running some analysis on the source files, and then outputting the result in some meaningful way (could be a simple UI, otherwise command line is fine).
+This means in some way letting the user start the process, accessing the github files, running some analysis on the source files, and then outputting the result in some meaningful way (could be simply via the command line, bonus points for a simple UI but focus of the challenge is really on your code).

 The analysis should count the number of hidden layers in the neural network architecture, and also count how many layers have a 'relu' activation function vs. a 'sigmoid' activation function.